fokalview/VR-Data-V2/README.md

 - PlayStation VR has the largest user count in the dataset.
 - Oculus Rift tends to sit in the middle for both duration and sickness.

-This answers the question of how headsets differ in comfort and usage behavior.
+These findings address how the three headsets differ in comfort and immersion and confirm that headset model does correlate with user experience.

 ---

 ### Immersion vs Duration

-- Longer sessions raise both immersion and discomfort at the same time.
+- Longer sessions increase both immersion and discomfort at the same time.
-- Frequent users appear to adapt more quickly and report lower sickness over time.
+- Frequent users adapt to VR and tend to report lower sickness over time.

-This supports the idea that behavior and exposure patterns shape how comfortable VR feels.
+These patterns answer questions about behavioral factors and how duration shapes both comfort and immersion.

 ---